Azure/logicapps/templates/benchmarks/burst/readme.md

-# Instructions on how to execute these benchmarks and reproduce results
+# Instructions on how to execute these benchmarks and gather results

 1. Create three Logic Apps with the three SKUs (WS1, WS2, WS3).
 Make sure Application Insights is enabled.
+Note that Application Insights incurrs a small performance penalty but it is needed to log performance metrics.
+These results will be slightly worse than those obtained in the blog post, which used internal metrics instead of Application Insights to gather results.
 2. Create a dotnet Function App with the provided source code.
 The Enricher workflow will make outbound calls to it.
 3. In each Logic App, create the stateful Dispatcher workflow and the stateless Enricher workflow with the provided workflow definitions.
 4. Add these app settings to each of the Logic Apps
     * Enricher.Cosmos.DefaultTtl: 86400
     * Enricher.MaxMappingValidUntil: 3
-    * Enricher.RetailApiUrl: \<URL to invoke your function app\>
+    * Enricher.RetailApiUrl: \<URL to invoke your function app\>&ean=
 5. Modify host.json with these settings to enable verbose logging and disable Application Insights sampling (to improve metric accuracy).
     ```
     {